nerves-project/nerves/guides/introduction/getting-started.md

 ## Creating a project

+Let's get you set up and through your first `Hello World` moment.
+If you already have some experience with Nerves, you should skip this section and go straight to the core documentation.

-Before you start using Nerves, it is important that you take a minute to read the [Installation Guide](installation.html).
+Before you start using Nerves, it is important that you follow the instructions from the [Installation Guide](installation.html).
 It will help you get your machine configured for running Nerves.
+Come back here when you're done!

-Let's create a new project.
+Let's create a new Nerves project.
 The `nerves.new` project generator can be called from anywhere and can take either an absolute path or a relative path.

 ``` bash
 mix nerves.new hello_nerves
 ```

 Nerves will generate the required files and directory structure for your application.
-If you chose not to fetch dependencies during project generation, you will need to do that yourself.
+We'll give more details about them in the [Anatomy of a Nerves project](#anatomy-of-a-nerves-project) section.

 As described by the project generator, the next step is to change to the project directory, choose a target, and fetch the target-specific dependencies.